-HOWTO use this page (read this first!)
+HOWTO use this page

-Each category is a collection of links.
+Each of the following category is a collection of links.
 Each link points to a page of the AIRWiki dedicated to a specific class of hardware.
 Such "class page" must at least contain a table where - for every piece of hardware included into the class - the following data are specified:

 - make and model;

 - the main specifications;

 - a link to the datasheet and/or the user's manual (in the maker's website).